 The chart above compares monthly diesel price changes to Mexico’s targeted and actual inflation rates, February being the only month since President López Obrador’s inauguration that retail prices have risen above these metrics.
 Whether it’s due to strategic adjustments to pricing on the part of Mexico’s government, or a more market-driven price dynamic, recent fuel pricing indicates that this pledge may continue to be realistic.

 With over five years remaining in his presidency – though this may change based on recent legislation— President López Obrador has and will continue to affect Mexican energy dynamics.

 Breakthrough’s Mexican fuel management strategy allows shippers to better understand how Mexico’s ever-changing energy policies and market dynamics will impact the cost of fuel used to move goods to market.
-Our Mexico Advisor publication connects these policies to current and future energy price movements, while providing a holistic analysis of Mexico’s fuel market.
-Learn more in our Mexico Advisor Brief.

 For more information on the Mexican energy market, and how Breakthrough has the knowledge and tools to help your organization navigate it, please visit our solutions page.